SeungMin-Song/Dashboard-Sensors/README.md

 This is my enclosure.
 I built these enclosures using a 3D printer.
 First, the sensor's enclosure is open design for detect magnetic material.
 I made a separate enclosure for the sensor to reduce the impact on the Raspberry Pi when I thought it would be mounted on a car.
 Most enclosures of Raspberry Pi and pcb are encased in a case because their primary purpose is to protect them.

-Elcoser design link(stl file): https://github.com/SeungMin-Song/Dashboard-Sensors/blob/master/images/full_design_case.stl
+Enclosure design link(stl file): https://github.com/SeungMin-Song/Dashboard-Sensors/blob/master/images/full_design_case.stl

 ![3D case](https://github.com/SeungMin-Song/Dashboard-Sensors/blob/master/images/case.PNG)